salesforce-ux/design-system/ui/components/page-headers/flavors/base/index.markup.md

 The page header is a masthead that contains the Title of the page, and supporting details.
-For small form factors, it may include tabs.
 For large form factors, it may include actions.